Inslee extends eviction moratorium through March 31

 Gov. Jay Inslee on Wednesday extended his executive order banning most evictions until March 31.
 It was set to expire at the end of December.

-“I know this moratorium has been critical for many families and individuals as they cope with the impacts of this virus,” a statement attributed to Inslee said.
+“I know this moratorium has been critical for many families and individuals as they cope with the impacts of this virus,” Inslee said in the news release.
 “People need certainty about whether the moratorium will be extended, and it is important that I provide that certainty today while we work out the final details of the moratorium.”

 Olympia, Seattle, and other cities have passed their own laws temporarily banning eviction for non-payment of rent.
 Olympia’s ban on eviction filings lasts as long as Washington’s state of emergency declaration, and Seattle Mayor Jenny Durkan recently extended her executive order banning evictions through March.